beginning of content

 Anxiety is a normal part of life and can affect anyone, including children.
 But as parents and carers, it's sometimes hard to know the difference between normal worries and something more serious.

-Some children experience anxiety more intensely and more often than other children.
-This stops them from getting the most out of life.
+If your child experiences anxiety more intensely and more often than other children, they may have an anxiety disorder.
+This causes distress and stops them from getting the most out of life, such as at school and socially.

-What are the symptoms of anxiety in children?
+What symptoms are related to anxiety in children?

-If your child is often anxious, they might:
+If your child is often anxious, they might also:

 When should my child see a doctor?